groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.3.5 (2023-12-19) =
+* IMPROVED The efficiency of stats tracking
+* TWEAKED Spinner works in other buttons
+* TWEAKED Stats table is created during plugin activation

 = 2.3.4.1 (2023-10-10) =
 * FIXED Custom form HTML fields not submitting after sending to server first.